bstaple1/MTGA_Draft_17Lands/README.md

 - Step 2: In Arena, go to Adjust Options, Account, and then check the Detailed Logs (Plugin Support) check box.

-- Step 3: Double-click `setup.exe` to start the install.
+- Step 3: Double-click `setup.exe` to start the installation.

 - Step 4: (Optional) Go to the installed folder and right-click the executable (`MTGA_Draft_Tool.exe`), click properties, compatibility tab, and check Run this program as an administrator.
-    - This step is only required if the application is installed to a directory with write restrictions (i.e. `Program Files` and `Program Files (x86)`).
+    - This step is only required if the application is installed in a directory with write restrictions (i.e. `Program Files` and `Program Files (x86)`).
-    - This step isn't necessary if the application is installed to the main directory of a drive (i.e. `C:/` or `D:/`) or the `Users/<Username>/` directory
+    - This step isn't necessary if the application is installed in the main directory of a drive (i.e. `C:/` or `D:/`) or the `Users/<Username>/` directory

 - Step 5: Double-click the `MTGA_Draft_Tool.exe` to start the program.